-^{} A: The committee strongly recommends that clinicians routinely provide this therapy.
+\ A: The committee strongly recommends that clinicians routinely provide this therapy.
 There is high certainty that the net benefit is substantial.
 B: The committee recommends that clinicians routinely provide this therapy.
-There is high certainty that the net benefit is moderate, or there is moderate
+There is high certainty that the net benefit is moderate, or there is moderate certainty that the net benefit is moderate to substantial.
+I: The committee concludes that the current evidence is insufficient to assess the balance of benefits and harms of the service.
+Evidence is lacking, of poor quality, or conflicting, and the balance of benefits and harms cannot be determined.

-CFF - Clinical practice guidelines from the CFF for preschoolers with CF (Lahiri et al 2016)
+• CFF - Clinical practice guidelines from the CFF for preschoolers with CF (Lahiri et al 2016)

 - This guideline focuses on the care of preschool children 2 to 5 years of age with CF. It includes recommendations in the areas of routine surveillance for pulmonary disease, therapeutics, and nutritional and gastrointestinal care.
-Table 4 highlights recommendations relevant to inhaled antibiotics and treatment of P. aeruginosa. - o Level of evidence and strength of recommendations is based on the U.S. Preventive Services Task Force system.
+Table 4 highlights recommendations relevant to inhaled antibiotics and treatment of P. aeruginosa. - The level of evidence and strength of recommendations are based on the U.S. Preventive Services Task Force system.

 Table 4.
-Summary of recommendations from the CFF for medication use in preschoolers age 2 to 5 with CF
+CFF recommendations for inhaled antibiotics in preschoolers 2 to 5 years of age with CF

-Grade or consensus Topic Recommendation Certainty of net benefit Estimate of net benefit Strength of Recommendation Exacerbations The CFF recommends the use of oral, inhaled, and/or intravenous antibiotics to treat pulmonary exacerbations.
+Grade or consensus Topic Recommendation Strength of Recommendation Exacerbations The CFF recommends the use of oral, inhaled, and/or intravenous antibiotics to treat pulmonary exacerbations.
 Consensus Recommendation Chronic Pseudomonas infection The CFF recommends that children who remain persistently infected with P. aeruginosa be treated chronically with alternate-month inhaled antipseudomonal antibiotics.
 Moderate Moderate В

-^{} B: The committee recommends that clinicians routinely provide this therapy.
+\ B: The committee recommends that clinicians routinely provide this therapy.
 There is high certainty that the net benefit is moderate, or there is moderate certainty that the net benefit is moderate to substantial.

-• CFF - CF pulmonary guideline: pharmacologic approaches to prevention and eradication of initial P. aeruginosa infection (Mogayzel et al 2014)
+CFF - CF pulmonary guideline: pharmacologic approaches to prevention and eradication of initial P. aeruginosa infection (Mogayzel et al 2014)

-- This guideline focuses on the prevention of P. aeruginosa infection, the treatment of initial P. aeruginosa infection, and the use of bronchoscopy to obtain routine airway cultures in individuals with CF. Guideline recommendations specific to inhaled antibiotics and prevention of P. aeruginosa are included in Table 5. - o Level of evidence and strength of recommendations is based on the U.S. Preventive Services Task Force system.
+- This guideline focuses on the prevention of P. aeruginosa infection, the treatment of initial P. aeruginosa infection, and the use of bronchoscopy to obtain routine airway cultures in individuals with CF. Guideline recommendations specific to inhaled antibiotics and prevention of P. aeruginosa are included in Table 5. - The level of evidence and strength of recommendations are based on the U.S. Preventive Services Task Force system.